ephreal/Silliness/README.md

-  convert a string into a base64 encoded string, which is then turned into base 10 convert a base10 int into a readable string (provided it IS a readable string) caeser cipher the base64 encoded text before turning it into a base10 int
+  convert a string into a base64 encoded string, which is then turned into base 10 convert a base10 int into a readable string (provided it IS a readable string) caeser cipher the base64 encoded text before turning it into a base10 int caeser cipher the base10 after encoding to base10 has completed

 If you thought anything on this was fun to use, or you'd like to use this in a project, please be sure to give me the credit for my work.
 If you'd like to donate, that also wouldn't be remiss.